Jaredy899/astro-website/src/content/blog/8-airplanes.md

 - The subtle changes in air pressure that make your ears pop
 - The way the world looks so different from 30,000 feet

-## 🛫 A Lifelong Passion
+## 🛫 A Lifelong Passion, and a Bittersweet Reality

 Even though I used flight simulator most of my life, my knowledge of aviation became stronger after watching pilots on YouTube.
 I still spend hours listening to them explain how each of their airplanes works and love listening to them talking to ATC.

+This deep dive into the world of aviation has only intensified my passion, but it also brings a touch of sadness.
+For various personal reasons, including my Functional Neurological Disorder (FND), becoming a pilot myself isn't a possibility for me.
+It's a bummer, to say the least, to dream so vividly of taking the controls and soaring through the sky, yet knowing that it's a path I can't physically pursue.
+Still, that doesn't diminish the immense joy and fascination I find in every aspect of flight, whether it's through a screen or from a passenger window.

 ## 🌅 Looking to the Future

-My passion for flying isn't just about the mechanics of flight – it was about the freedom, the perspective, and the endless possibilities that aviation represents.
+My passion for flying isn't just about the mechanics of flight – it's about the freedom, the perspective, and the endless possibilities that aviation represents.
+Even if I can't be in the cockpit, I'll continue to live vicariously through the amazing pilots who share their journeys on YouTube, absorbing every detail and finding immense joy in their experiences.
+And of course, I'll keep flying as often as I can, cherishing every moment spent among the clouds.

 The next time you're at an airport, take a moment to breathe in that unique airport air, listen to the symphony of sounds, and maybe you'll understand why, for me, flying isn't just a mode of transportation – it's a way of life.